 Bringing sustainable food systems to the heart of the finance agenda.

 The Good Food Finance Network is a multi-stakeholder collaborative innovation platform, working to develop the critical innovations that will allow sustainable food system finance to become the mainstream standard.
-The Network is convened by EAT, FAIRR Initiative, Food Systems for the Future, the United Nations Environment Programme (UNEP), and the World Business Council for Sustainable Development (WBCSD), in close collaboration with the World Bank, the United Nations Conference on Trade and Development (UNCTAD), S2G Ventures, the Global Environment Facility (GEF), Just Rural Transition, the Principles for Responsible Investment (UNPRI), and other supporting partners.
+The Network was founded by EAT, FAIRR Initiative, Food Systems for the Future, the United Nations Environment Programme (UNEP), and the World Business Council for Sustainable Development (WBCSD).
+The Access to Nutrition Initiative (ATNI) is a core partner of the GFFN, in close collaboration with Rabobank, the United Nations Conference on Trade and Development (UNCTAD), S2G Ventures, the World Bank, the Global Environment Facility (GEF), Just Rural Transition, and other supporting partners.

 The Good Food Finance Network builds on and takes forward the outcomes of the Finance Lever of the UN Food Systems Summit, through a process of collaborative multisectoral innovation.
 It integrates the previous Good Food Finance Initiative and Finance Network for Food Systems into a single go-to platform for finance leaders to engage in food systems transformation: